phetsims/ratio-and-proportion/doc/implementation-notes.md

 ### Out of proportion

-When the fitness is between `0` and `1-IN_PROPORTION_FITNESS_THRESHOLD`, many feedback modalities in the view will only produce in this range.
+This state occurs when the fitness is between `0` and `1-IN_PROPORTION_FITNESS_THRESHOLD`.
+Many feedback modalities in the view will only produce in this range.

-* Visual: green gradient (RAPScreenView.js)
+* Visual: green gradient (`RAPScreenView.js`)
 * Sound: `StaccatoFrequencySoundGenerator.js`

 ### Far from proportion

-When the clamped fitness (`RAPModel.ratioFitnessProperty`) is 0, there is often less feedback from the sim.
+When the clamped fitness (`RAPModel.ratioFitnessProperty`) is 0, there is less feedback from the sim.

-* Interactive Description: some description, like the proximity to target ratio, still provide feedback in this state, but there is not sound or visual feedback.
+* Interactive Description: some description, like the proximity to target ratio, still provides feedback in this state, but there is not sound or visual feedback.

 ### Moving in Proportion

+This is a subset of the in-proportion state.
 When the ratio is in proportion, and both hands are moving in the same direction, fast enough, at the same time, we call this "moving in direction."
 When moving in direction, the "In Proportion" threshold is increased to allow for easier in-proportion feedback.
 The model is moving in proportion when moving in direction with a fitness `>=1-MOVING_IN_PROPORTION_FITNESS_THRESHOLD`.

 * Moving in Proportion Sound: choir sound (`MovingInProportionSoundGenerator.js`)
+* Same output for in-proportion state:
     * Visual: dark green
     * Success Sound: "success ringing ding/chord" upon entering this state.

 ## Dynamic Layout